tewinget/loki-network/docs/exit-setup.md

-to configure lokinet to be an exit add into `lokinet.ini`:
+to configure Session Router to be an exit add into `session_router.ini`:

     [router]
     min-connections=8